-The contract resulting from this RFP shall be effective one year of date of award and is renewable for up to 4 additional one-year renewal periods.
+The contract resulting from this RFP shall be effective upon countersignature for 2 years and is renewable for up to 3 additional one-year renewal periods.
 Annual renewal shall be contingent upon the University's satisfaction with the services performed.